Webex meets stringent privacy standards for use in the CJEU

 Webex complies with rigorous privacy standards for use by the ECJ.
 Webex videoconference validated by the EDPS for use at the ECJ.

-The CJEU deals with cases of high sensitivity and personal data that require extra precautions.
-The Court's technical and organizational measures, together with Webex's privacy and security controls, were key elements that enabled the collaborative solution to receive a positive decision from the EDPS.
+The CJEU handles highly sensitive cases and personal data that require extra precautions.
+The Court’s technical and organizational measures, together with Webex’s privacy and security controls, were key elements that enabled the collaboration solution to receive a positive decision from the EDPS.

 In this regard, Cisco’s legal, product engineering and privacy teams supported a detailed impact assessment to ensure that the complementary measures implemented were appropriate to the risks identified.

-In addition, Webex enables customers to easily manage their data, meeting usage, control user access and react efficiently to potential security threats.
+In addition, Webex allows customers to easily manage their data, meeting usage, control user access, and react efficiently to potential security threats.
 Webex also allows EU customers to store their personal data within the EU, even for events involving large audiences and multiple panelists.
 These features are available to any European customer.

 Webex security and privacy features